maxtar/maxitools/README.md

 For example:

-`cheksum -algo sha256 -f d:\usr\tmp.xml`
+`checksum -algo sha256 -f d:\usr\tmp.xml`

 ---
 ## wintime
-Tool created for the linux time purposes - calculate program executing time.
+Tool created for the linux "time" purposes - calculate program executing time.

 ### How to use
 `wintime <command to run>`